Glenn Doman Inspired McGuffey’s Primer Books// Free Printables!

-So now looking at the traditional programs that I have from the past like, Hooked on Phonics or Pathway to Phonics, they seem very redundant and easy.
+So now looking at the traditional programs that I have from the past, for example, Hooked on Phonics or Pathway to Phonics, they seem very redundant and easy.
 It almost seems like an insult to him to use these programs.

 Well if the Glenn Doman method is working so well for Little Z, why would I need to add another program?

-I don’t NEED another method.
+We don’t NEED another method.
 I guess it’s not to say that the Glenn Doman method is not working for a little Z, because it is.
-I just don’t like to put all my eggs in one basket so to speak.
-Here is a way I can create Glenn Doman/IAHP style materials, and include literature that was used to teach kids back in the 1800’s to the 1960’s.
+For myself, I just don’t like to put all my eggs in one basket so to speak.
+Here is a way I can create Glenn Doman/IAHP style materials, and include literature that was used to teach kids back in the 1800s to the 1960s.
 Back when the standards for what vocabulary our children should be exposed to was much higher.
 So the main reason why I figured I would include the McGuffey readers is for the rich vocabulary.
 They also work at a pace that is appropriate for a little Z. The lessons are short and quick at first, working their way up in difficulty.

 So far I have adapted the entire primary book into Google doc files that can easily be printed and put into page protectors and then into duotangs or binders.
 They are not fancy, I am no Pinterest queen.
 What they are is functional.
 Anyone could have done this and it did not take me that long.
-However I figured I would share it with people because it is much easier to press print then it is to copy, paste, adjust the font size, fit to page and then press print.
+However, I figured I would share it with people because it is much easier to press print.
+It is easier than it is to copy, paste, adjust the font size, fit to page, and then press print.
 The McGuffey readers do not fall under typical copyright laws as they are over 100 years old.
 That is what I am able to share these files.

 For those of you who are following the Glenn Doman Method, these printouts would count as homemade books.
 So once your child is ready for homemade books you can start working these printouts into the mix.

-McGuffey’s Lessons 1-10 I know I said I will not be using these, however I added them here incase someone needs to start at Lesson 1.
+I know I said I will not be using these, however, I added them here in case someone needs to start at Lesson 1.
 Everyone is different, and some kids might enjoy starting here.
 That’s fine.
 That being said, watch your child, if they seem bored, skip these.
 Really everyone should just skip this step, especially if you are doing single words and couplets with your little one.